echo-karriere/frontend/README.md

 Since we're using GraphQL and TypeScript we use [GraphQL Code Generator](https://graphql-code-generator.com/) to create types and hooks automatically for us for typesafe development.
-If you need functionality on the backend that isn't in `src/generated/types.ts` already run `yarn codegen` and it'll regenerate your types and functions.
+If you need functionality on the backend that isn't in `src/generated/types.ts` already run `yarn graphql:codegen` and it'll regenerate your types and functions.

 **NB:** This requires that the backend is running locally when running the command.